 Pricing Details: Purchased 3.5 grams for $28.40 at the SQDC in Montreal, Quebec, Canada. ($8.11/gram)

 The “bag appeal” for this Durga Mata 2 strain was definitely present, especially when it comes to the look of the buds themselves.
-Although there were many little nugs, there were some big ones as well, that’s really the only thing that brought the score down a little bit for me.
-While there was no humidity pouch, the weed was fresh, sticky and squishy while still being dense.
-The colors are just beautiful as you can see, there are 2 tones of green on all the buds, light green and dark green.
-There’s also a small amount of non-messy orange pistils all around the buds, which are completely covered in amber, healthy looking trichomes.
+Although there were many little nugs, that’s really what brought the score down for me.
+While there was no humidity pouch, the weed was fresh, sticky, and squishy while still being dense.
+The colors are just beautiful, as you can see, there are 2 tones of green on all the buds, light green and dark green.
+There’s also a small amount of non-messy orange pistils all around the buds, which are completely covered in amber, healthy-looking trichomes.

-I noticed an earthy and minty smell after removing the seal from the container.
-The more I smelled it, there were notes of citrusy and sweet scents.
-The aroma itself isn’t too aggressive, it’s quite subtle actually.
+I noticed an earthy and minty aroma after removing the seal from the container.
+The more I smelled it; there were notes of citrusy and sweet scents that started floating around the nostrils.
+The aroma itself isn’t too aggressive; it’s quite subtle, actually.
 It does become a little more aggressive after the herb is bid up, still though, a little something missing from the smell.

-I found that the flavor was actually more present than the aroma, and even a little different.
+I found that the flavor was actually more present than the aroma and even a little different.
 Initially, there was a strong piney presence mixed with a touch of mint and citrus.
 On the exhale and the after taste, this is where the limonene terpene is very present, with sweet and even more citrusy after notes.
-Very pleasant taste to this strain, the smoke was smooth and the joint burned well.
+Enjoyable taste to this strain, the smoke was smooth, and the joint burned well.

-Although this is a high CBD strain, I really felt the indica here, Iost a bit of energy and didn’t really feel like doing too much initially after smoking this.
+Although this is a high CBD strain, I really felt the Indica here; I lost a bit of energy and didn’t really feel like doing too much initially after smoking this.
 This was quite short-lived though, I felt like all effects wore off after about 30 minutes, but the anti-anxiety that CBD provides definitely stayed.
-Effects are very different with everybody, and every “body” responds to cannabinoids in different ways, this is why it’s recommended to always check out different reviews before making a choice, especially when it comes to the “effects” aspect.
+Effects are very different with everybody, and every “body” responds to cannabinoids in different ways; this is why it’s recommended to always check out different reviews before making a choice, especially when it comes to the “effects” aspect.

 If you’re trying to feel very “stoned” and you’re after strong psychoactive effects, then this strain is not the one you’re looking for.
-However when it comes to CBD strains, I would recommend you try this out.
-When it comes to beginners and people that aren’t too comfortable with all the effects that THC provides, this would be a perfect place to start.
-You get the flavors and aromas that this Namaste cultivar provides, while getting all the anti-anxiety and stress relieving benefits from the high CBD percentage.
+However, when it comes to CBD strains, I would recommend you try this out.
+When it comes to beginners and people who aren’t too comfortable with all the THC effects, this would be a perfect place to start.
+You get the flavors and aromas that this Namaste cultivar provides while getting all the anti-anxiety and stress relieving benefits from the high CBD percentage.
 If you’ve had a chance to try out some DM2, let me know what you think of it in the comments!